The Dakota Apartments: Where the Dead Walk Oct 22, 2016 0:01:42 GMT -5 steve, jane, and 1 more like this

 Helen Tuvim, Judy Holliday’s mother, was quite distressed when she learned of the alleged haunting in her daughter’s old apartment, but she wasn’t surprised.
 “All her [Judy’s] troubles happened in that apartment,” the old woman lamented.
 “I can’t even look at it.
 She got her divorce there.
 She got her cancer there.”

 A rose for a neglected mistress.
 One of the oldest spooks stalking The Dakota is that of a young dark-haired lady holding a single red rose.
 It is rumored the young woman was the mistress of a married man who lived in the building around the turn of the century.
 Heartbroken that her lover would not leave his wife and marry her, one night, she took her own life.
 At the moment of her death, her wraith appeared in the dining room where her paramour and his wife were entertaining.
-Almost everyone at the table briefly glimpsed a young lady standing in the doorway leading to the livingroom.
-She was wearing a flowing white gown and in her pale hands, she carried a rose of the deepest red imaginable.
+Almost everyone at the table briefly glimpsed a young lady standing in the doorway leading to the living room.
+She was wearing a flowing white gown and in her pale hands, she carried a rose of such a deep shade of red that it appeared to have been dipped in blood.
 The gentleman, disturbed at seeing what was obviously the apparition of his mistress, excused himself and hurried to her apartment a few blocks away.
 There, he discovered the corpse of his beloved lying face up on her bed.
 She was wearing a white gown and in her hands, she clutched a long-stemmed blood-red rose.
 Since that time, Dakota residents have occasionally glimpsed the lady with the rose.
 Some claim the denunciatory phantom appears only to married men who are neglecting their mistresses.
 Unfortunately for the philanderer unlucky enough to encounter the lovely lady with the rose, she is also visible to others, including his wife if she happens to be present.